 Together they oversaw the development of such hits as “MasterChef Australia,” “Neighbours,” “Australian Idol,” “So You Think You Can Dance,” “The Biggest Loser,” “Project Runway,” “The Farmer Wants A Wife” and “Australia’s Got Talent.”
 Under the Fennessy brothers’ leadership, FremantleMedia Australia became the largest independent production company in the southern hemisphere.

 Before planting FremantleMedia’s flag in Australia, Carl and Mark Fennessy had previously launched and managed their own independent Australian production company, Crackerjack.

 While at Crackerjack, they successfully created and launched such series as “Comedy Inc.,” “CNNNN: Chaser Non Stop News Network,” “The Chaser Decides” and “Newstopia.”
 Crackerjack also created factual TV projects such as “The Choir Of Hard Knocks” and “Jamie’s Kitchen Australia.”
 In 2006, Crackerjack merged with Grundy Television to form FremantleMedia Australia.

 Carl began his career in Australia at the Seven and Nine networks, working in both news and sports programming.
-He resides in Sydney with his wife and three children.
+He currently resides in Sydney with his wife and three children.